 Do I need previous experience?

-Not necessarily; we are looking for candidates who have demonstrated a strong interest in theatre, either in school or professionally.
+No. We are looking for candidates who have demonstrated a strong interest in theatre, either in school or professionally.
 Signature interns possess a wide variety of skills, backgrounds, and experience.

 Are the internships full- or part-time?